Shep the Musical Began on the Day Joe Ozier Found Shep Tied Up

 He Found Myself Scrambling for Pens and Paper

-(In his own words) “Songs began flowing into my head …arrived in either word form or through the music that I was hearing.
+(In his own words) “Songs for Shep the Musical began flowing into my head.
+They either arrived in words and rhyme form, or through the music that I was hearing in my head.
 I found myself scrambling for pens and paper and cassette audio recorders so I could document them as they arrived.
-I learned that they once lost or passed by, might not always return.”
+I learned that they once lost or passed by, they might not always return.”

-It was over the next two years that most all of the music that was coming to him about his show was complete.
-In rough form albeit, yet still transferable to a musician that could develop his scores by Joe singing each one as he heard it and put upon those magnetic cassette tapes.
+It was over the next two years that most all of the music for Shep the Musical that was coming to him about his show was complete.
+Although joe sang most of his songs instead of played and recorded them on the keyboard, he still was able to make his recordings transferable to a musician.
+Joe helped the recording engineer develop his scores by singing each one in the tempo and melody as he recorded it on magnetic cassette tapes.

-Songs for Shep’s Musical Just Kept Coming to Joe
+Songs for Shep, the Musical Just Kept Coming to Joe

-After nearly 10 years, all 24 songs finally made their way onto paper and into recordings.
-Many of his favorite songs got cut out when he hired a musical script pro to evaluate his 3 hour epic extravaganza!
+After nearly 10 years, all 24 songs finally made their way out of Joe’s head and onto paper scores and charts and into sound recordings.
+Many of his favorite songs got cut out when Joe hired a musical script professional editor to evaluate his 3 hour epic extravaganza!
 I’m giggling as I write this.
+He cut it down to about two hours where it should have been.

-The pro cut out 7 songs and two characters and about 80 pages… much to Joe’s dismay.
+The pro cut out 7 songs and two characters and about 80 pages of of Shep the Musical… much to Joe’s dismay.
 It was tough cutting and gutting his own “inspired masterpiece”.
-That show grew out of the simple and universal goodness that was unleashed from saving a poor lonely dog living outside in Madera, CA.
+That show grew out of the simple and universal goodness that was unleashed into Joe from saving a poor lonely dog living outside for 3 1/2 years in Madera, CA.

 Joe Wanted to Give Him the Very Best Life He Could